dylankane/Design-In-Ply/README.md

 - If the company decided to start pre making some limited small pieces of furniture or plywood accesories, the webite could incorporate an e-commerce section.

+***

 ## Testing

-The Website has been tested, across a number of browsers, to make sure it is responding in the same way in each.
+- The Website has been tested, across a number of browsers, to make sure it is responding in the same way in each.
-Included was Chrome, Firefox, Internet Explorer, Safari and Edge The site is responding well and as predicted across all.
-Originally built with Chrome, the most popular.
+Included was Chrome, Firefox, Internet Explorer and Safari.The site is responding well and as predicted across all.
 It has also be tested and viewed at mutiple screen sizes.
 It was designed and built for the mobile size initially, and adjusted up to larger screen sizes.
 As the mobile view tends to be where most of the browsing of this sort is done today.

 ### Validator Testing

-The finished code has been tested with online validators also.
+- The finished code has been tested with online validators also.
 The Html code of each page was passed through the W3C Html Validator, returning no errors or warnings.
 The CSS code has also been passed through a W3C CSS code validator, returning no errors or warnings.
 Below are the links to the results for each test.